brave/browser-laptop/docs/state.md

   bookmarkDetail: {
     currentDetail: Object, // Detail of the current bookmark which is in add/edit mode
     originalDetails: Object // Detail of the original bookmark to edit },
+  braveryPanelDetail: {
+    advancedControls: boolean, // If specified, indicates if advanced controls should be shown
+    expandTrackingProtection: boolean, // If specified, indicates if the TP section should be expanded
+    expandAdblock: boolean, // If specified, indicates if the adblock section should be expanded
+    expandHttpse: boolean // If specified, indicates if the httpse section should be expanded },
   contextMenuDetail: {
     left: number, // the left position of the context menu